uswds/uswds-proposals/README.md

 ## Suggesting a new component

-Anyone can suggest a new U.S. Web Design System (USWDS) component.
+Anyone can suggest a new USWDS component.
 If you have a new component idea, get a conversation started with a GitHub discussion.
 The USWDS team uses the information from these new component discussions to create formal component proposals.